A Complete Guide to Sailing, Cruising and Flying to Wallis and Futuna

 5 Quick Tips for Getting to Wallis and Futuna

-- Be aware of biosecurity and customs restrictions on arrival at Hihifo Airport or Pointe Vele Airport.
+2. Be aware of biosecurity and customs restrictions on arrival at Hihifo International Airport.

-- If arriving by private yacht, ensure you follow official customs and immigration clearance procedures upon arrival.
+4. If arriving by private yacht, ensure you clear in at both Wallis and Futuna.

 And ensure you do the appropriate paperwork before your arrival, as outlined in What Documents Do I Need to Travel to Wallis & Futuna?